pcdshub/pcds-ci-helpers/README.md

 Requirements files can be specified by assigning values to `REQUIREMENTS` and `DEV_REQUIREMENTS`. `REQUIREMENTS` defaults to `requirements.txt` and `DEV_REQUIREMENTS` defaults to `dev-requirements.txt`.
-If no requirements are necessary, the file can be blank.
+If no requirements are necessary, these files can be blank.

 Additional dependencies not specified at the requirements files above can be passed to the install process via the `PIP_EXTRAS` variable.